 For the seborrheic dermatitis in my ears, I used to simply wash the ears with the body wash each time I am in the shower.
 Once I’m out of the shower, I would let me skin air dry a bit and apply the moisturizer.
 Since I didn’t use this product to actually wash my body, it would last for quite a long time.

-You can find details on this whole regimen outlined the original: My Seborrheic Dermatitis Regimen.
+You can find details on this whole regimen outlined the original: My Seborrheic Dermatitis Regime.
 There are some small details, which have been left out to keep things super simple and straightforward.

 Conclusion to Treating Seborrheic Dermatitis in Ears